Women's medicine in antiquity: Midwifery

 During antiquity, there was no profession equal to that of our modern day nurse.
 No ancient medical sources discuss any sort of trained nursing personnel assisting doctors.
 However, many texts mention the use of slaves or members of a doctor's family as assistants.
 The closest similarity to that of a nurse during antiquity was a midwife.
 Midwifery flourished in ancient civilizations, including Egypt, Byzantium, Mesopotamia, and the Mediterranean empires of Greece and Rome.

 There were doctors within the Greco-Roman world who wrote favourably of midwifery.
 Herophilus wrote a manual for midwives, which advanced their status.
 This was followed by the work of the Greek Soranus of Ephesus (98–138 AD), who was widely translated into Latin, and Galen.
 Soranus was an important gynecologist and is credited with four books describing the female anatomy.
 He also discussed methods to deal with difficult births, such as using forceps.
 He also outlined a series of criteria for woman to be an eligible midwife.
 He wrote:

 A suitable person…must be literate to be able to comprehend the art through theory too.
 She must have her wits about her so that she may easily follow what is said and what is happening.
 She must have a good memory to retain the imparted instructions (for knowledge arises from memory of what has been grasped).
 She must love work, to preserve through all vicissitudes (for a woman who wishes to acquire such vast knowledge needs manly patience).

 The most qualified midwife would be trained in all branches of therapy.
 She should be able to prescribe hygienic regulations for her patients, observe the general and individual features of the case, give advice by recalling from previous knowledge what medical decisions would work in every case and to be reassuring to her patients.
 It is not necessary for her to have had a child to deliver another woman’s child, but it is good if she has been in labor to enhance sympathy with the mother.

 To obtain good midwifery habits, she will be well disciplined and always sober, have a quiet disposition sharing many life secrets, must not be greedy for money, be free of superstition to not overlook salutary measures, keeping her hands soft by staying away from wool-working as this may harden her hands and use ointments to acquire softness.
 She too needs to be respectable, the people of the household will have to trust her within their household, may not be handicapped in the performance of her work.
 Long and slim fingers with short nails are necessary to touch deep-lying inflammation without causing too much pain.
 Midwives that acquire of all these will be the best midwives.

-This detailed instruction on midwives served as a sort of textbook and makes evident the well-respected role that midwives filled in society.
+This instruction manual for midwives served as a reference text and reflects the role midwives filled in society.